Easter: April 29th

 Catherine, the youngest of twenty-five children, was born in Siena on March 25, 1347.
 During her youth she had to contend with great difficulties on the part of her parents.
 They were planning marriage for their favorite daughter; but Catherine, who at the age of seven had already taken a vow of virginity, refused.
 To break her resistance, her beautiful golden brown tresses were shorn to the very skin and she was forced to do the most menial tasks.
 Undone by her patience, mother and father finally relented and their child entered the Third Order of St. Dominic.

-- If you have never done so today would be a good time to read some of St. Catherine's Dialogue or purchase a copy at Amazon
+- If you have never done so today would be a good time to read some of St. Catherine's Dialogue or purchase a copy.

 - Learn more about the Order of Preachers founded by St. Dominic.